G-Force (film): Development

+Director Hoyt Yeatman's son, Hoyt Yeatman IV, came up with the original idea for the film when he was five years old.
+Yeatman liked his son's story so much that he brought it to producer Jerry Bruckheimer.

 On 14 October 2008, Hoyt Yeatman was set to direct G-Force.
 Cormac and Marianne Wibberley wrote the script for the film.
 Jerry Bruckheimer produced the film with the budget of $150 million for release in 2009.
 On 17 October, it was announced that Sam Rockwell, Tracy Morgan, Penélope Cruz, Nicolas Cage, Jon Favreau, Steve Buscemi, Zach Galifianakis, Bill Nighy, Kelli Garner, Will Arnett, Gabriel Casseus and Jack Conley joined the film.
 Dee Bradley Baker joined the cast on 12 November to play Mooch, a housefly.
 On 18 November, it was announced that Trevor Rabin would compose the music for the film.
 On 23 November, Walt Disney Studios Motion Pictures acquired distribution rights to the film.
 Development of the film was completed in Los Angeles, California.
 Production then moved to Santa Clarita, California for the final phases of animation and production in order to maximize tax credits offered to foreign film projects in America.

 Music

-Trevor Rabin scored the music for the film and its soundtrack.
+Trevor Rabin scored the music for the film.
 The soundtrack also contains "I Gotta Feeling" and "Boom Boom Pow" performed by The Black Eyed Peas, "Just Dance" performed by Lady Gaga and Colby O'Donis, "Jump" performed by Flo Rida and Nelly Furtado, "Don't Cha" performed by The Pussycat Dolls and Busta Rhymes, "Mexicano" performed by Tremander, "Ready to Rock" performed by Steve Rushton, "How Do You Sleep?" performed by Jesse McCartney and Ludacris, "Falling Down" performed by Space Cowboy and "O Fortuna" performed by London Symphony Orchestra & Richard Hickox.